-Continuing my quest to learn more about Art, I present to you Bernini — the Pope’s architect, the supreme sculptor of Rome, a man who practised Jesuitical discipline every day.
+Continuing my quest to learn more about Art, I present to you Gian Lorenzo Bernini — the Pope's architect, the supreme sculptor of Rome, a man who practiced Jesuitical discipline every day.

 Where should we start?
 Can you look at this picture with an innocent eye?

 I thought not.
 A french aristocratic connoisseur passing through Rome on the Grand Tour, the Chevalier de Brosses, took on look at the sculpture and remarked: “Well, if that's divine love, I know all about it.”

 “Gianlorenzo Bernini,” Simon Schama writes in The Power of Art, “cared a great deal about likeness, to the point where he redefined it as more than appearance.
 True likeness — the kind he wanted to capture in his sculptures — was the animation of character, expressed in the movements of bodies and faces.”
 At the time it was thought that only pictures could generate “the sense of being in a warm-blooded, living presence.”
 Bernini proved that sculpture could as well.
 “Stone could be made to pulse with natural action.
 Out of the smooth, chill marble would spring human action.”